Jasonxu0109/PlantPhoneDB/README.md

 ## News - PlantPhoneDB
-Developing a Rshiny app for analyzing and visualizing in single cell RNA-seq data 2022-02-25
+Developing a Rshiny app for analyzing and visualizing in single cell RNA-seq data.
+2022-02-25

 A full documentation for PlantPhoneDB is available at https://plantphonedb.readthedocs.io/en/latest/index.html.
 2022-02-15